-Joseph Edward Evans was born in Ruabon, Denbighshire circa 1895 and appears on the 1901 census living at 19, Tanlan (Chapel Square), Ruabon, Wrexham, Denbighshire, with his parents.
+Joseph Edward Evans was born in Ruabon, Denbighshire in1895 and is recorded on the 1901 census living at 19, Tanlan (Chapel Square), Ruabon, Wrexham, Denbighshire, with his parents.
 Joseph 6, was their eldest child and only son.
 Father, John Evans was 33 and a Colliery Labourer below ground, who was born in Malpas, Cheshire.
 Emma, his wife was 28 and had been born in Ruabon, Denbighshire.
 Also recorded was their daughter Mary E. Evans, 3 also born Ruabon.

 The 1911 census sees the family still living in Denbighshire at Chapel Square Tanylan Ruabon, Denbighshire.
 Father John Evans was now 43 and still working in the Coal Mines as a Miner, Labourer below ground.
 His wife Emma was 38 and they had been married 21 years.
 Four children had been born to them, but one had died.
 Joseph E. was 17 and a Labourer, above ground employed by the Colliery.
 Mary was 13 and at school A second daughter, Edith A. was 1 year 6 months old.

 Presumably Joseph and his family moved to Flintshire some time after the 1911 census.
 Joseph’s Commonwealth War Grave Certificate (see below) gives his parents’ address as 1 Griffiths Row, Pentre, Queensferry.

 UK, Soldiers Died in the Great War, 1914-1919 accessible on www.ancestry.co.uk confirms the regimental information above left and tells us he enlisted in Barnsley.
 His residence was Chester and he died at home.